Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 The squirrel enters the tube to get the bait and “bam”, it’s an instant humane kill.

-I recommend using birdseed and peanut butter mixed placed on the trip pad for best results.
+I recommend using birdseed and peanut butter mixed and placed on the trip pad for best results.

 Please, leave a comment below to share what worked best for you!